 Everybody is different.
 Different learning styles, different challenges, different priorities.

 If you’re thinking about stepping outside the box to homeschool your Kindergartener or you’re already homeschooling, then you likely know how true this is.

 - identifying coins

-You can find a complete list of what’s covered here.
 These are the things I remember doing in Kindergarten.
-However, my sense is this would be appropriate for some pre-schoolers.
+However, my sense is this would be appropriate for some pre-K students.

-Alternatively, you may go through it more quickly for a 5-year-old and move onto the first-grade curriculum while still technically in the Kindergarten year as one of our local Christian schools does.
+Alternatively, you may go through it more quickly for a 5-year-old and move onto the first-grade curriculum while still technically in the Kindergarten year as one of our local Christian school does.